Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Finslerian Wormhole Structure

-Here “$\mid$" specifies the covariant derivative with respect to the Riemannian metric $\alpha$.\\ In the above consideration, we have $K_V(\alpha) + sK_V(\beta) = 0$ or $\alpha K_V(\alpha) + \beta K_V(\beta) = 0.$ This yields $K_V(\alpha) = 0$ and $K_V(\beta) = 0,$ or \\ It is interesting to note that the first Killing equation of the Riemannian space is constrained by the second Killing equation.
-As a result, it is mainly responsible for shattering the Riemannian space's isometric symmetry.\\
+It is interesting to note that the first Killing equation is constrained by the second Killing equation.
+As a result, it is mainly responsible for shattering the Riemannian space's isometric symmetry.\\ The current Finsler metric space for $\bar{\mathcal{F}^2}$, considered as a quadric in $y^\theta$ and $y^\phi$, can be derived from the Riemannian manifold $(\mathcal{M}, g_{\mu\nu}(x))$ as follows: $\mathcal{F}(x, y) = \sqrt{g_{\mu\nu}(x)y^\mu y^\nu}.$\\ It is important to note that this represents a semi-definite Finsler space.
+Consequently, the covariant derivative from the Riemannian space can be utilized.
+We can then express the components of the Finsler metric (\ref{Eq.1}), where the metric $\bar{g}_{ij} = diag(1, \sin^2\sqrt{\eta}\theta)$ \cite{Chowdhury}.
+Which is,